ktmeaton/NCBImeta/README.md

 # NCBImeta
-Creates an SQLite database of metadata from the NCBI database.
+Creates a SQLite database of metadata from the NCBI database.

 https://ktmeaton.github.io/NCBImeta/